 |Dear Quinn Johnson,||Dear Mr. Brown:||Dear Professor Davis:

 |Dear Recruiting Department:||To the [Department] Recruitment Team:|

 That’s it–you official know how to address your cover letter!
-If you need help with the rest of your document, check out our step-by-step guide on how to write a cover letter.
+If you need help with the rest of your document, check out our step-by-step guide on how to write a cover letter or our article on cover letter openings for six strategies on how to get your cover letter stand out from the other applicants’.
 Follow our lead and you’ll land your dream job in no time!